letteredplans/site/content/docs/free-printables/_index.md

 If you have any further questions, [please contact me](/docs/about).
 If the download links are broken, please also contact me.

 With that, please enjoy the printables!

+# Update
+I'm revamping the printables I've already made, and will be uploading them as soon as they're done.
+Check back soon!